 Who Is Gonna Make It Now?

 It is random the things you think about when someone passes away.
 Of course you think all the obvious things, but then you think about the other things that sound super selfish, but really are just things you associate with someone.
-My Mama passed away in March.
-Hope was crying and she blurted out, “Who is gonna make grape jelly?”.
+My Mama passed away in March of 2019 and I still miss her terribly.
+Hope was crying one day shortly after and she blurted out, “Who is gonna make grape jelly?”.
 We know she loves my Mama more than grape jelly, but is is something she associates with her and was so sweet to me.

-I have made grape jelly in the past, but this year it was special.
+I have made grape jelly in the past, but after her death it became more special.
 It was a great day to spend time with my Daddy and do something that he always did with my Mama with me.
 I went down early and we had breakfast and then Daddy went and cut the grapes.
 We worked all morning and in the end we were rewarded with some of the best concord grape jelly you will ever taste.
 I am sharing my Mama’s exact recipe for any of you that want to make this too.
 I promise it is the best!

 Concord Grape Jelly Recipe

 Sandy's Concord Grape Jelly Recipe